 All parents can help reduce gun injury and death by asking friends and relatives about guns in their homes.
 The ASK (Asking Saves Kids) Campaign is a partnership of the Brady Center to Prevent Gun Violence and the American Academy of Pediatrics.
 The campaign encourages parents to ask about unlocked guns in the homes where their children play.
 Just as parents discuss adult supervision or food allergies with the parents of their children’s friends, they should also ask about the presence and accessibility of guns.
 Together, pediatricians and parents can raise awareness about the dangers of unsecured guns in the home.

 Rebecca Bell, MD, MPH, is a pediatric critical care physician at The University of Vermont Children’s Hospital.
-She is also an assistant professor at the University of Vermont College of Medicine.
+She is also an assistant professor at the Larner College of Medicine at UVM.